Aswin Kwanmuang

-Aswin Kwanmuang (อัศวิน ขวัญเมือง, RTGS: Atsawin Khwanmueang; [ʔàt.sā.wīn kʰwǎn.mɯ̄aŋ]; born 15 February 1951) is a Thai politician and Former Deputy Commissioner of Royal Thai Police who served as the governor of Bangkok from 2016 to 2022.
-He is an independent candidate in the 2022 Bangkok gubernatorial election but not elected.
+Aswin Kwanmuang (อัศวิน ขวัญเมือง, RTGS: Atsawin Khwanmueang; [ʔàt.sā.wīn kʰwǎn.mɯ̄aŋ]; born 15 February 1951) is a Thai politician and Former Deputy Commissioner of Royal Thai Police who served as the governor of Bangkok from October 2016 to March 2022.
+He was an independent candidate in the 2022 Bangkok gubernatorial election but was not elected.

 Personal life and education

 He graduated from secondary level from Dan Chang Wittaya School and then start police careers at Provincial Police Region 7 School as a police NCO student and then he studied at Royal Thai Police Cadet Academy as an officer cadet class 30 receiving bacherlor degree in public administration (police affairs).
 Later, he attended Advanced Police Administration Program Class 16 and National Defense College class 45.

 Police careers

 He was known as a skilled police officer who has worked on many important cases at the national level, such as the murder of Jo Danchang, the car bomb case of former Prime Minister Thaksin, the case of arresting of Kamnan Sia, Jip Phia Khiao and the extrajudicial case of Joke Phai Khiao.

 In the middle of 2008, when having the rank of Police Lieutenant General, he was moved from the position of Commissioner of the Metropolitan Police Bureau, to be Assistant Commissioner of Police.
 Pol Lt Gen Suchart Muankaew taking this position instead was criticized because the police could not handle the rally of the People's Alliance for Democracy.